 Businesses don’t have unlimited marketing budgets so we are always looking for how to get the biggest return on our marketing investment.
 If you’re a small business, this is especially true as you may only have a couple hundred dollars to spend on marketing.
-Follow these four tips to get a solid return on investment (ROI) on your marketing efforts:
+Follow these four marketing budget tips to get a solid return on investment (ROI) on your marketing efforts:

 Take the time to do the research into who is in your target market.
 By only investing in advertising to your target market you will spend less money in a more strategic way.
 The more refined you can make your target market the better your ROI will likely be.
 When defining your audience consider things like age, location, job title, income, industry, buying history, media they consume and education.
 Not all of those audience items will be relevant to you, but you should try to narrow it down as much as possible.

 Let your customers be your advertisers.
 Create a referral program that rewards current customers for bringing new customers to your business.
 Word-of-mouth marketing is also very powerful; it is the most trusted form of advertising with consumers putting the most trust in recommendations from friends and family.
 This blog gives some examples of tactics that you might want to use when launching your own referral marketing campaign.

 Don’t forget PR